OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

 ### Data_Analysis

-Compared to my *Frequency* and *Monetary* tables, I found the calculations with the **Recency** table a bit more complex due to the natural need to also have to calculate the customers' last booking date beforehand, as follows:
+Compared to my *Frequency* and *Monetary* tables, I found the coding with the **Recency** table a bit more complex due to the natural need to also have to calculate the customers' last booking date beforehand, as follows:

 ```sql
 WITH RECENCY AS(